ufal/dspace-python-api/README.md

 ## How to write new tests
 Check test.example package.
 Everything necessary should be there.

+Test data are in `test/data` folder.
+If your test data contains special characters like čřšáý and so on, it is recommended to make `.stripped` variation of the file.
+E.g. `my_format.json` and `my_format.stripped.json` for loading data
+and `my_format.test.xml` and `my_format.test.stripped.xml` for testing.

+If not on dev-5 (e.g. when run on localhost), `.stripped` version of files will be loaded.
+The reason for this is, that when dspace runs on windows, it has trouble with special characters.

 ## Settings
 See const.py for constants used at testing.